 In It Together: You may place Qualities on your Comrade's Territory as though it were your own.

 To The End: If you are part of an Affront and your Comrade is Hexed, you may call "You'll have to go through me!" and show your Tether card.
 If you do, the Hex is redirected to affect you instead.
+You may use this ability once per Affront.

 Back To Back: Agree on a phrase with your Comrade.
 Once per event, while in physical contact with your Comrade, you may state that phrase.
 This initiates Back To Back.
 While in Back To Back: